cockroachdb/docs/src/current/cockroachcloud/resource-usage.md

 CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} consume minimal resources per connection, so the number of connections is not the most likely cause of increased RU consumption.
 However, managing your connections is increasingly important for both performance optimization and RU consumption as your application scales up.

-To diagnose excessive connections, navigate to your cluster's [**Metrics** page]({% link cockroachcloud/metrics-page.md %}) in the {{ site.data.products.cloud }} Console.
+To diagnose excessive connections, navigate to your cluster's **Metrics** page, [**Monitor SQL Activity** tab]({% link cockroachcloud/metrics-monitor-sql-activity.md %}) in the {{ site.data.products.cloud }} Console.
 The **SQL Connection Attempts** chart displays new SQL connection attempts over time.
 Maintaining fewer than five active connections is recommended for most workloads.

 [Connection pooling](https://www.cockroachlabs.com/docs/stable/connection-pooling) is the recommended way to manage the number of connections for many workloads.
 To read more about connection pooling, see our [What is Connection Pooling, and Why Should You Care](https://www.cockroachlabs.com/blog/what-is-connection-pooling/) blog post.

 ### Excessive data egress

-The {{ site.data.products.cloud }} Console does not currently provide direct observability of data egress, but you can observe the component of egress that comes from SQL Statements:
+In a CockroachDB {{ site.data.products.basic }} deployment, the {{ site.data.products.cloud }} Console does not provide direct observability of data egress, but you can observe the component of egress that comes from SQL Statements:

 1. Navigate to the [**Statements** tab]({% link cockroachcloud/statements-page.md %}) of your cluster's **SQL Activity** page in the {{ site.data.products.cloud }} Console.
 1. Sort the queries by the **Bytes Read** column.
 Most queries should read fewer than 1000 bytes.